Best Buy Black Friday 2021: Tech deals to shop now (before they sell out)

 55" Samsung 'The Frame' smart TV: $1,000

 Transform your TV into a piece of art when you're not streaming your favorite shows.
 The Frame smart TV has a built-in motion sensor that activates your device to display your favorite pieces of art with a 4K resolution picture, whenever you enter the room.
 No matter if you're admiring a Rothko or streaming Netflix, this QLED TV produces 100% color volume in the DCI-P3 color space, which is the format for most cinema screens and HDR movies for television.
-Plus, it's $500 off for Best Buy's Black Friday sale (and also at Samsung's own Black Friday sale).
+Plus, it's $500 off for Best Buy's Black Friday sale.

 65" LG C1 series OLED smart TV: $1,800